seobeomjin/mri-brain-image-super-resolution/README.md

 I had to make Low Resolution image data for input data.
 I tried fftshift filter, Gausian filter and mixing some filters and so on.
 What I choose as the best method is taking fft and inverse fftshift with random coefficient and bigger zeroing size (i.e. in this model, 160)

 2. Decreasing number of paparameters <br>
 I tried to decrease number of parameters of discriminator.
-What I use method is replacing 3x3 CONV by 1x1 CONV and fully-connected layers by global average pooling.
+The method which I used is replacing 3x3 CONV by 1x1 CONV and fully-connected layers by global average pooling.
 I decreased the number of paramrters from 31.156M to 17.629M.

 3. Gradient Penalty <br>
 I used Gradient Penalty term to Wasserstein-GAN.
 Since It is replaced with weight clipping, I assumed this trem will help to get better performance.